satellite-image-deep-learning/techniques/README.md

 * [Lightly](https://docs.lightly.ai/index.html) is a computer vision framework for training deep learning models using self-supervised learning
 * [Icevision](https://airctic.com/) offers a curated collection of hundreds of high-quality pre-trained models within an easy to use framework
 * [pytorch_eo](https://github.com/earthpulse/pytorch_eo) -> aims to make Deep Learning for Earth Observation data easy and accessible to real-world cases and research alike
+* [NGVEO](https://github.com/ESA-PhiLab/NGVEO) -> applying convolutional neural networks (CNN) to Earth Observation (EO) data from Sentinel 1 and 2 using python and PyTorch

 ## Data discovery and ingestion
 * [landsat_ingestor](https://github.com/landsat-pds/landsat_ingestor) -> Scripts and other artifacts for landsat data ingestion into Amazon public hosting